Xiaosi: Nostalgia

 Lu has witnessed the gradual transformation of Hong Kong from an industrial-oriented city to an international financial center.
 Under modernization, the rent of local shops surges from year to year, which small local business could hardly survive.
 Business in Hong Kong has entered a stage of homogenization.
-The lost of local colors has brought out the nostalgia feelings within Lu.
+The loss of local colors has brought out the nostalgia feelings within Lu.
 Many of her writings have demonstrated her nostalgia towards the old Hong Kong.
 As shown in her writing 《懷舊十題》, nostalgia is not a trend but a significant feeling in revealing the deepest-emotion of a person.
 It represents part of our lives and becomes the eternal memory in our brain.
 In the Life of Teaching《一生承教》, Lu points out people's negligence of Hong Kong local colors and reminds people not to treasure thing only when they have lost it.
 Instead, we should treasure things which are still exist.

-Style of Writing
+Style of writing

 Metaphors

 As influenced by Lu's father in exploring the nature, she always uses metaphors in relating the nature of different insects to humanities.
 Take Cicada《蟬》as an example, by describing the special characteristics and nature of cicada, Lu points out the core value of a teacher.
 To her, the life of a cicada is similar to the life of a teacher.
 Teachers are crucial in passing the knowledge to the next generation.
 No matter how long it takes, they should live properly to pass these spirits.

 On the other hand, metaphors were also used to introduce Mr. Tang's idea of New Confucianism.
 Take Moth《蛾》 and Snail《蝸牛》as examples, Lu took them as metaphors to people nowadays.
 In Moth《蛾》, moths' nature of flying to flame is regarded as a fatal attraction.
 They are attracted to light, which repeatedly leads to their death caused by fire.
 Similarly, in Snail《蝸牛》, snails use only their feelers to move forward and refuse to leave the road.
 This stubborn attitude and nature lead to the death of the snails, which they are repeatedly mashed by humans or cars.
 These natures of moths and snails are similar to people nowadays, which they blindly follow the social conventions and repeat making the same mistake in the past.
 Through the use of metaphor, Lu urges people to change and critically examine the rationality of these practices.